AgID/peppol.agid.gov.it/en/about-us/faq.md

 **FAQ 13 - What is the UBL XML format?**

-The UBL XML format is a [universal standard format for business documents](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=ubl).
+The UBL XML format is a [universal standard format for business documents].
 Its intended use is already suggested by its name: UBL stands for Universal Business Language, whilst XML identifies the document format.
 Its implementation is the result of an international collaboration aimed at identifying a library of standard XML documents, to facilitate exchanges and contribute to system interoperability.

 **FAQ 14 - On which elements is PEPPOL based on?**